“I can’t do it if it’s not perfect”

 How will I know if it’s time to move on?

 You don’t.
 Not entirely.
 You will have inklings that it’s ready and fear that it is not.
-It’s possible that “it” will never be ready because we desire perfection from ourselves or others before we put it into the world.
+It’s possible that “it” will never be ready because you desire perfection from yourself before we put it into the world.
 This makes me sad.

 There is a closet full, a computer full, and mind full of great ideas that will never see the light of day because “it’s” not perfect.